paco-valdez/TablePy/README.md

     print iter(table)
     print table[0]

-We can add a column with a constant value:
+Add a column with a constant value:

     table.addColumn('constant',3)
     print table

-Also we can add a column with a interable arg (must be the same size as our table):
+Add a column with an interable arg (must be the same size as our table):

     table.addColumn('iterable arg',[4,5])
     print table